In order to successfully apply to become an Erasmus student, there are certain steps you must take.

 (this is the latest that applications can be accepted by London Met.
 However, the host institutions might have much earlier deadlines so you need to be aware of those as we will not nominate students if the partner's deadline has passed.)

 - Print your application.
-Have it signed by BOTH you and your Erasmus Departmental Coordinator (refer to "Outgoing Students Guide" for a list of Erasmus Departmental Coordinators) and hand deliver/post to:
+Have it signed by both you and your Erasmus Departmental Coordinator (refer to "Outgoing Students Guide" for a list of Erasmus Departmental Coordinators) and ask your EDC to put it in the internal post to:

 International Programmes Office